MTPConnect Team

 Michelle completed a Bachelor of Pharmaceutical Science (Honours) and a PhD in Pharmacology and Physiology at the Monash Institute of Pharmaceutical Sciences (Monash University) before moving overseas to complete postdoctoral training.
 She received a Postdoctoral Fellowship from the Japan Society for the Promotion of Science.

-Dr Mana Liao - Acting Senior Director, Targeted Translation Research Accelerator (TTRA) initiative
+Dr Mana Liao - Director, Targeted Translation Research Accelerator (TTRA) Program

 Dr Mana Liao is our Director of the TTRA initiative, based in Sydney.
 With a background as a technology commercialisation professional, Mana has extensive experience working at the interface of medical research, commercialisation and life science investment.
 Previously, Mana was the Innovation Manager at the Garvan Institute of Medical Research, tracking multidisciplinary research areas including genomics, cancer, diabetes, immunology and neuroscience, across the institute and collaborative research centres to file patents, build industry partnerships, manage the IP portfolio, establish pre-spin-offs, lead teams of bio-entrepreneurs and procure commercialisation funding.